-Screen Action 7.
-Select a Product to Install Select Oracle Application Server 10g to install a middle tier.
+Screen Action 1.
+Start the installer.
+See Section 5.15, "Starting the Oracle Universal Installer".
+2. Welcome Click Next.
+3. Specify File Locations Name : Enter a name to identify this Oracle home.
+The name can consist of alphanumeric and the underscore () characters only, and cannot be longer than 128 characters.
+Example: OH_J2EE Destination Path : Enter the full path to the destination directory.
+This is the Oracle home.
+If the directory does not exist, the installer creates it.
+You can also create the directory beforehand, if you want.
+You must specify a directory on the local computer (where you are running the installer).
+You cannot install on a drive that is mapped to another computer.
+Example: C:\oracle\OraJ2EE Click Next.
+4. Select a Product to Install Select Oracle Application Server 10g to install a middle tier.
 If you need to install additional languages, click Product Languages .
-See Section 5.8, "Installing Additional Languages" for details.
+See Section 5.7, "Installing Additional Languages" for details.
 Click Next.
-8. Select Installation Type The options displayed on this screen depend on what you selected in the Select a Product to Install screen.
-If you selected Oracle Application Server 10g (which refers to the Oracle Application Server middle tier), the screen displays: ■ J2EE and Web Cache ■ Portal and Wireless ■ Business Intelligence and Forms Click Next.
-If you get an error message saying that the TMP environment variable is not set, it means that the default temp directory does not have enough space.
-You can either set the TMP environment variable to point to a different directory or free up enough space in the default temp directory.
-For details on the TMP environment variable, see Section 4.9.6, "TMP".
-9. Confirm Pre-Installation Requirements Verify that you meet all the requirements listed on the screen.
-Click Next .
+5. Select Installation Type The options displayed on this screen depend on what you selected in the "Select a Product to Install" screen.
+If you selected Oracle Application Server 10g (which refers to the Oracle Application Server middle tier), the screen displays: ■ J2EE and Web Cache ■ Portal and Wireless Business Intelligence and Forms Click Next.
+If you get an error message saying that the TEMP environment variable is not set, it means that the default temp directory does not have enough space.
+You can either set the TEMP environment variable to point to a different directory or free up enough space in the default temp directory.
+For details on the TEMP environment variable, see Section 4.6.5, "TEMP".
+6. Confirm Pre-Installation Requirements Verify that you meet all the requirements listed on the screen, select all the checkboxes, and click Next .